kg4okg/PDP-11-Projects/bootmenu/readme.md

 The pdp11.ini file is setup as a small PDP-11/23 with a TU58 and TK50 take device, as well as RQ disks.
 So to test this you will need to obtain such media.
 You can find a lot of things, including documentation if you need it on bitsavers.org.
+I have includes a TU58 image with the XXDP diagnostic tool.
+It is just for testing taht it boots up, it is very far from complete.